-A very common presenting complaint that Veterinarians see in dogs on a daily basis is gastrointestinal upset, presenting as vomiting, diarrhea, or both.
-If your pet is experiencing vomiting and/or diarrhea, we always recommend that you call to make an appointment for your pet to be examined by one of our veterinarians.
+A very common complaint, which veterinarians hear from dog owners daily, is gastrointestinal upset.
+This may present itself as vomiting, diarrhea, or both.
+If your pet is experiencing vomiting and/or diarrhea, we always recommend that you call to make an appointment so one of our veterinarians can examine your pet.

-Gastrointestinal upset can be caused by a variety of things.
+Gastrointestinal upset can be the result of a variety of causes.
 Sometimes our pets will eat something out of the ordinary, be it a food item, an object such as a toy, or something toxic.
-This can result in the symptoms of vomiting and diarrhea, and your pet may require immediate or even emergency treatment.
+This may result in vomiting and diarrhea symptoms, and your pet may require immediate or even emergency treatment.

-If your pet ingested a food item that is out of the ordinary, the veterinarian may prescribe medication to help relieve the symptoms of vomiting and diarrhea.
-However, in more serious cases, for example, if the veterinarian believes your pet may have ingested an object, they may take x-rays.
+If your pet ingested a food item that is out of the ordinary, the veterinarian might prescribe medication to relieve vomiting and diarrhea symptoms.
+However, in more serious cases, such as if the veterinarian believes your pet may have ingested an object, they may take x-rays.
 Foreign objects in the GI tract can cause an obstruction, and your pet may even require surgery to relieve the obstruction.

-Another common cause of diarrhea in dogs, especially those that are not on a monthly Heartworm Preventative (which also acts as a monthly intestinal dewormer) are GI parasites.
+Another common cause of diarrhea in dogs, especially those not on a monthly Heartworm Preventative (which also acts as a monthly intestinal dewormer), is GI parasites.
 This is also a common cause seen in puppies or newly adopted dogs.
-In order to diagnose GI parasites in your pet, your veterinarian will run a fecal test on a stool sample.
+To diagnose GI parasites in your pet, your veterinarian will run a fecal test on a stool sample.
 The results of this test will help them choose an appropriate deworming medication for your dog.

-So regardless of the cause, it is always recommended that if your dog is experiencing vomiting or diarrhea, that you call to make an appointment to have your pet be examined.
+As you can see, it is not always obvious what the underlying cause of your pet’s upset stomach is.
+It could be a serious matter.
+Therefore, if your dog is experiencing vomiting or diarrhea, regardless of the cause, we recommend that you call our Veterinary Hospital to make an appointment to have your pet examined.